 Kisir is a simple, flavor-packed Turkish bulgur salad.
-It has some similarities to tabbouleh but definitely deserves it’s own place on a meze or lunch table with it’s wonderful tart-savory flavors.
+It has some similarities to tabbouleh but with it's own distinct and delicious tart-savory flavors.
 Great as a meze dish or a side.

 I first had kisir in a Turkish restaurant in London a number of years ago.
 It was described on the menu as a Turkish tabbouleh with pomegranate, but it almost seems to sell it short.
 I know the description was mainly because this Turkish salad is less well known, but it's worth enjoying it for it's own tasty qualities.

 Don't get me wrong, I am a big, big fan of tabbouleh.
 But kisir has some definite differences.
 And I don't mean that in a negative way - the differences are what makes kisir as special as it's Lebanese cousin.

 Bulgur is made by parboiling, drying and cracking (or grinding) wheat berries.
 It's most typically made from durum wheat, but can vary, and it can be either small or large pieces.
 Being wheat, it's not without carbs, but it is a whole grain and high in both fiber and folate.

 If you look at the list of ingredients, you will probably recognize that many are in tabbouleh as well.
 But there are two key differences:

 - The dressing for kisir is much thicker.
 It still includes lemon and olive oil, but also has tomato paste and, usually, pomegranate molasses.